 Another twist adding a welcome difficulty spike is that getting hit just once kills you, requiring you to start the level from the beginning again.
 It’s a great little game that’ll keep you coming back for more time and time again.

 Set in a post-apocalyptic Russian future, mutant predators run rampage around crumbling subway stations.
-The culture, survivors, and secrets are both horrifying yet wondrous, and gives the player the chance to choose their pace and style of gameplay from the off.
+The culture, survivors, and secrets are both horrifying yet wondrous and give the player the chance to choose their pace and style of gameplay from the off.

 The dark, tension-filled playthrough benefits from an overhauled AI, mechanics, and visuals, making Redux one of the very best.